TrDA-hab/Projects/Servo+ESP8266/README.md

    `SetOption15 0`  // to control the storage of values

 **d) Set the pulse width range**
-   `ShutterPwmRange 100, 500`  //this is a global variable for all Servos
+   `ShutterPwmRange1 100, 500`  //this is a global variable for all Servos

 **e) Set SERVO1 running time (more - slower)**
-  `ShutterOpenDuration 0.5`  // define the open time, in seconds
+  `ShutterOpenDuration1 0.5`  // define the open time, in seconds

-  `ShutterCloseDuration 0.5`  // define the close time, in seconds
+  `ShutterCloseDuration1 0.5`  // define the close time, in seconds

 **f) Set at least a small ramp-up/ramp down period (optional)**
    `ShutterMotorDelay1 0.2`  // servo does not like abrupt start / stop